beydah/beydah/README.md

 </div>

-## Ilkay Beydah Saglam | Computer Programmer / Software Developer
+## Beydah Saglam | Computer Programmer / Software Developer

 Hello World!
-I'm İlkay.
+I'm Beydah.
 I work as a software developer, and I've been involved in diverse projects, utilizing a range of programming languages, frameworks, and technologies across various domains.

 ##